avinashladdha/CrimeDataset/README.md

 # Overview :
 1. Each folder has datasets corresponding to that year.
-Currently the repo has dataset starting from 1969 with some **interesting** years being omitted :P \*
+Currently the repo has dataset starting from 1969 with some years being omitted
 2. Each year has crime data about IPC and SLL crimes at various levels (All India , State , UT and City levels)
 3. DataOGD.ipynb has the relavant code for data harvesting.